 - Reduce costs: many brands don’t have their products presented in a physical space, or they do, but it’s a tiny one.
 This saves on rent, electricity, salespersons, etc. At the same time, it enables you to lower your prices and attract more customers.

 To make the best of these advantages, you need to take the right steps.

 If you start from zero and don’t have a retail store, you will have to choose a name.
 Next, make sure your potential business domain is available.
-If not, you can come up with alternatives like instead of .com use .co and that sort of stuff.
+If not, you can come up with alternatives like this instead of .com use .Co and that sort of stuff.